Division of Campus Life

 Charting the Path for Student Success

-The Division of Campus Life is committed to ongoing improvement in the ways we engage with students and campus partners to fulfill our strategic priorities of building inclusive community, promoting holistic and integrated health and wellbeing, and achieving operational excellence.
+The Division of Campus Life is committed to ongoing improvement in the ways we engage with students and campus partners to fulfill our strategic priorities of building inclusive community, promoting holistic and integrated health and well-being, and achieving operational excellence.

 Our Campus Life Roadmap, Charting the Path for Student Success, outlines the division’s high-level goals and key action steps that will guide our efforts through 2025.
 It was developed in 2022 through an extensive and collaborative process.